Why Are Makerspaces Important? 8 Ways Makerspaces Benefit Students, Educators, and Communities

 9. Maker education aligns with SEL.
 Students come to school carrying burdens that to many of us are unimaginable.
 Social-emotional competencies, including collaboration, critical thinking, and mindset, can all be developed and deepened through maker education.

 Every makerspace is more than a room with tools.
 It is a place where creativity takes flight and students discover their passion.
-What will your students have to look forward to in the 2021-2022 school year?
-If you see the benefits of a makerspace, contact 1st Maker Space for a free consultation at info@1stmakerspace.com.
+What will your students have to look forward to this school year?
+If you see the benefits of a makerspace, contact 1st Makerspace for a free consultation at info@1stmakerspace.com.

 Previous